wp-plugins/leenkme/readme.txt

 You will need a [leenk.me API key](http://leenk.me) to use the leenk.me plugin.
 The leenk.me subscription is 99 cents a month with a one month free trial.
 Cancel anytime before your trial ends and you won't be charged.
 This small subscription fee is used to maintain the leenk.me server and for continued development/support.

 Have questions?
 Contact me through the leenk.me [support](http://leenk.me/contact) form.

+You can follow the development of this plugin at [GitHub](https://github.com/leenkme/leenkme)!

 == Installation ==